 Ask each person to review the logo, fonts, contact information, product offerings, colors, and links to make sure that everything is in proper working order.
 Each member of the company should have the same design of Gmail signature, rather than each individual person creating their own unique style.
 Therefore, this first attempt may very well become the professional template for the rest of the office.

 Consistency across the board for all Gmail signatures will make your business look more professional and competent.
-You will also look more like a solid team while also increasing your brand name recognition at the same time.
+You will also look more like a solid team while also increasing your brand name recognition at the same time with email logo.
 Be open to suggestions as your other coworkers, managers, and supervisors critique the Gmail signature.
 The options are limitless, and there may be a great many ideas to consider.
 The final signature design should reflect the unique creative vision of your individual company.